-The (u)BSS problem relates to extraction of anlytes (and their concentratios) using mixture spectra X only:
+The (u)BSS problem relates to extraction of anlytes (and their concentratios)

 Pure components can represent compounds indicative for disease.
 Thus, they can be useful for biomarker analysis.
 They can be isolated from spectra (NMR, mass) of biological samples (urine, blood, tissues).